thicclatka/CLAH_IA/README.md

                         NOTE: Pick directory which holds session folders.
                               Do not pick/set a session folder.
   -s2p SESS2PROCESS, --sess2process SESS2PROCESS
                         List of sessions to process.
 Write in format '1,2,3', '1-3', or '1,2-5' to select by specific session number.
                         Input all or ALL to process all eligible sessions that are available within the set path.
                         Default will prompt user to choose.
   -ots OUTLIER_TS, --outlier_ts OUTLIER_TS
                         Outlier threshold to filter out meanTrigSig by group where mean value exceeds threshold set here.
                         Default is 10^2.
   -sf SESSFOCUS, --sessFocus SESSFOCUS
                         Select number of sessions to plot.
-Default is None, which plots all sessions -4p FORPRES, --forPres FORPRES
+Default is None, which plots all sessions
+  -4p FORPRES, --forPres FORPRES
-                        Whether to export .svg for figures in addition to the usual .png output.
+                        Whether to export .svg for figures in addition to the usual png output.
 Default is False.
   -pit PLOTINDTRIGSIG, --plotIndTrigSig PLOTINDTRIGSIG
                         Whether to plot individual TrigSig by subjected ID.
 Default is True.
 ```